Sruthijha/Sruthijha/README.md

 ## Hi there 👋 I’m Sruthijha :)

 Welcome to my GitHub!
-I’m a **Data Science graduate from the University of Colorado Boulder** and currently working as a **Data Intern at Goodie Bag**, where I turn raw data into insights that help products and teams make better decisions.
+I’m a **Data Science graduate from the University of Colorado Boulder** and currently working at **Pfizer as an Extern**, where I turn raw data into insights that help products and teams make better decisions.

 I enjoy working at the intersection of data, strategy, and real-world impact - whether that’s cleaning messy datasets, exploring patterns, or translating analysis into something actionable.